gatsbyjs/gatsby/docs/blog/2018-07-07-graphic-design-class/index.md

 I work for Iron Cove Solutions and the CEO, Patrick Monahan, wanted a new site.
 He was tired of WordPress and how slow it was, having to update the plugins and the core WP.
 In addition, the theme wasn’t fun.
 He also had a separate part of the site built with custom PHP.
 Overall, the site was slow, the SEO was bad, and all changes took forever.

 Patrick wanted me to find a better, more modern solution and that’s where I stumbled upon Gatsby.
 Once I showed him how fast one of the demo sites was, he gave me the green light.
-I dug in and here is the URL for Iron Cove’s new “Gatsby” website, [https://ironcovesolutions.com](https://ironcovesolutions.com).
+I dug in and here is the URL for [Iron Cove’s new “Gatsby” website](https://ironcovesolutions.com).
 Props to [HTML5 Up](https://html5up.net/) for coding the [Gatsby starter](https://github.com/ChangoMan/gatsby-starter-forty) that I used.

 The speed is lightning fast.
-We removed WordPress entirely from the equation and replaced it with the more user-friendly, less of a headache Contentful (https://www.contentful.com/).
+We removed WordPress entirely from the equation and replaced it with the more user-friendly, less of a headache [Contentful](https://www.contentful.com/).

 He also liked the cost-effectiveness of Godaddy but when things broke, it was a huge time suck to repair.
-We swapped Godaddy with Netlify (https://netlify.com) and used Netlify to automatically run production builds from our Github repo.
+We swapped Godaddy with [Netlify](https://netlify.com) and used Netlify to automatically run production builds from our Github repo.
 We wired Contentful to Netlify using a hook and to GatsbyJS using API keys and now Iron Cove’s site was fast and super simple to update.
 A win-win all around.

-Patrick loved Gatsby so much he created a new product line where he is actively looking to help companies build sites using Gatsby JS and all the other tools he used on his current site.
+Patrick loved Gatsby so much he created a new product line where he is actively looking to help companies build sites using GatsbyJS and all the other tools he used on his current site.

 ### What do you teach?